-A: The answer to your question turns upon an important subtlety about presupposition.
-Putting aside the unpleasant example of wife-beating, let's use as an example the type of question: "Have you stopped Xing?"it doesn't matter what X is.
-This question is equivalent to saying: "You have stopped Xing: yes or no?"
+A: The answer to your question turns upon a subtlety about presupposition.
+Putting aside the unpleasant example of wife-beating, let's use as an example the question: "Have you stopped cobra-milking?"
+This is equivalent to saying: "You have stopped cobra-milking: yes or no?"

-Consider the contained proposition: "You have stopped Xing".
-Clearly, this means: "You have Xed and you are not now Xing."
+Consider the contained statement: "You have stopped cobra-milking".
+Clearly, this means: "You have milked cobras but you are not now milking them."
 However, these two conjuncts are not equal: the first conjunct is a presupposition of the question.
-A presupposition to a question is a proposition which is normally known to be true before the question is asked.
+A presupposition to a question is a statement which is normally known to be true before the question is asked.

-Given that our example question is a yes-no question, there are two direct answers that we can give it:
+Given that our example question is a yes-or-no question, there are two direct answers that we can give it:

-So, you are right, Steven, that you could answer the loaded question "Have you stopped Xing?" with "No", because you have never Xed.
-However, this answer has a kind of ambiguity, since it leaves it open as to whether you are saying that you have never Xed or that you are still doing so.
-This is why it is misleading to simply answer "no" and leave it at that; one should at least say, instead: "No, I've never Xed so I can't very well stop."
+So, you are right, Steven, that you could answer the loaded question "Have you stopped cobra-milkinging?" with "No", because you have never milked a cobra.
+However, this answer has a kind of ambiguity, since it leaves it open as to whether you are saying that you have never milked a cobra or that you are still doing so.
+This is why it is misleading to simply answer "no" and leave it at that; one should at least say, instead: "No, I've never milked a cobra so I can't very well stop."

-However, since the proposition that you have Xed is a presupposition of the question, we normally presume that it is true or the question would not arise.
-This leaves as the only possible reason for denying the question that you are still Xing.
-This is why the second direct answer also commits you to Xing, though it does not logically imply it by itself.
-Rather, it implies it when taken together with the presupposition.
+However, since the claim that you have milked a cobra is a presupposition of the question, we normally presuppose that it is true or the question would not arise.
+This leaves as the only possible reason for denying the question that you are still milking them.
+So, the second direct answer also commits you to milking cobras, though it does not logically imply it by itself, but it does imply it when taken together with its presupposition.

 This is why loaded questions as a fallacy are sometimes classified as a type of question-begging.
 By loading some controversial or even false presupposition into the question, the unscrupulous questioner tries to sneak it in unchallenged.